alex-wap/subdomains/README.md

 ---

-## 6. Verify all the apps are running
+## 5. Verify all the apps are running.
 #### Node:
 ```bash
 pm2 status